 Knowing the value of available resources is essential.
 If you have the option to choose where to build your off-grid home or bug out location you should consider designing your environment to be as rich in resources and as safe as possible.

 In these modern times, the image people have of homesteaders and people who choose to live in rural areas is wrongly portrayed.
 They are depicted as rednecks, hicks and in some cases paranoid or anti-social individuals.

 All this because they live in the “middle of nowhere.”
 People fail to realize that in these harsh times when the economy is uncertain, safety and abundance are great things to have.
 Being able to subsist longer and more richly because of your environment is not a “weird” thing, but a positive one.

-People who live off the land have to adapt and they go through a constant learning process.
-You might not always have internet and looking up how to recognize a tree and a food type by taking pictures of them won’t work.
+People who live off the land have to adapt.
+They go through a constant learning process.
+You might not always have the internet and looking up how to recognize a tree and a food type by taking pictures of them won’t work.